・

 ■Overview

-- Web administrators who manage event information by integrating Google Calendar and WordPress
+- Web administrators managing event information by integrating Google Calendar with WordPress

-- Those who wish to automate web content updates in line with event changes
+- Those who want to automate web content updates in response to event changes

 - Bloggers or business owners looking to save time on manual post management and improve efficiency